 Arboretum programs nurture the public’s interest in land care and living in harmony with nature.
 We offer many free walks, tours, and activities for the general public as well as paid classes, which explore restoration, native plants, and other topics in-depth.
 We also offer private guided tours for school groups, scout troops, and adult groups.

-Classes held at the Arboretum offer more in-depth coverage of topics than tours provide and explore ways humans interact with the environment studying natural history, restoration, and the arts.
-In addition, they provide opportunities for families to learn together.
-Many classes focus on ways to engage in restoration activities on your own property.
+Classes at the Arboretum offer in-depth coverage of topics and explore ways humans interact with the environment, delving into natural history, conservation, restoration, Arboretum history, and the arts.

 Annual Learning Programs